-๐ฌ๐ฆ Gabon visa for United States citizens
+๐ฌ๐ฆ Gabon visa for Americans

 United States passport holders must apply for a visa at a Gabon consulate or embassy before travelling.
 Expect documents, an appointment, and lead time measured in weeks.